aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/convert-powerpoint-documents-to-other-file-formats/converting-a-presentation-and-saving-it-in-a-specified-format/_index.md

 |slides|string|query|false|The 1-based indices of the slides to be converted.
 If it is not specified, all slides are converted by default.|
 |options|object|body|false|The format-specific options for the conversion.|

+To use **fontsFolder** parameter, you can create storage folders and upload font files to them using Slides Cloud API.

 {{% alert color="primary" %}}

-If the presentation is converted to images (for example, PNG, JPG, etc.), then the result will be a ZIP archive, and the `.zip` extension will be added to the output file name.
+If the slides of the presentation are converted to separate images (for example, PNG, JPG, etc.), the result will be a ZIP archive, and the `.zip` extension will be added to the output file name.

 {{% /alert %}}